 It felt invasive for us to go over and mow the yards during our guests’ stays, and we knew it wasn’t something else we could add to our Saturday turnover plate (especially since it was weather dependent – what if it rained for those six hours?), so we hired a lawn company to do the mowing, edging, and blowing each Wednesday.
 We had that info posted in each unit so it wouldn’t surprise guests, just like some Airbnbs we’ve stayed at where a pool cleaning stops by at some point.

 But even with their help keeping the lawns clipped and blown, there was still lots for us to do each week.
-Early in the season we were dealing with some bird poop and berries falling from the trees, and later in the season it became leaves, twigs, and other random tree “droppings” that we needed to reset every Saturday before new people arrived.
+Early in the season, we were dealing with some bird poop and berries falling from the trees.
+Later in the season, it became leaves, twigs, and other random tree “droppings” that we needed to remove every Saturday before new people arrived.
 Sometimes we got by with just blowing things clear and wiping a few spots off the furniture and railings.
-Most times we had to hose everything down and scrub a bit more – and once or twice we went as far as to break out the power washer.
-Let’s just say these backyards were the most well maintained outdoor spaces we’ve ever owned!
+But most times we had to hose everything down and scrub a bit more – and once or twice we went as far as to break out the power washer.
+Let’s just say these backyards were the most well-maintained outdoor spaces we’ve ever owned!

 So nearly every weekend we found ourselves scrubbing them clean and crossing our fingers that they would dry in the sun before 4pm check-in.
 They always bleached right back to looking great when we scrubbed them and dried them in the sun, but it took time and effort – whereas placing these in a better spot without all the shade & tree droppings would have made them a lot more autopilot.

-4. You Can Try To Prevent Issues, But They’ll Still Happen… So It’s All About How You Handle Them
+4. Issues Will Happen… So It’s All About How You Handle Them

 The situation was made even worse because the management company they called to report the issue didn’t handle the situation with much sympathy or urgency.
 They were plainly told that someone couldn’t come out that day and they’d get a call back the next morning.
 Fast forward to them spotting an HVAC company’s truck driving through town a few minutes later, calling the number on the side of it, and having a technician at their house 30 minutes later to help them fix their system before they had to sleep all night in a hot house.

-The management company was totally fine with the early fix – it just frustrated our friends that they pretty easily found someone who in fact COULD fix it that day.
-So on the bright side they got A/C back before bedtime (woot!), but it left them with a sour taste about their hosts because it just felt like very low effort to them.
-Heck, they ended up having to solve the problem themselves!
+So on the bright side, they got A/C back before bedtime (woot!), but it left them with a sour taste about their hosts because they didn’t put in my effort or take much responsibility.
+Heck, the guests ended up having to solve the problem themselves!

-We were fortunate not to have any major issues like that with our renters, but even with little hiccups (especially the ones that were completely out of our control – like the power going out on our block for a few hours one evening or the city conducting a town-wide “water system flush” that prevented plumbing use for a couple of hours) we knew our response was just as important as our ability to solve it.
+We were fortunate not to have any major issues like that with our renters, but even with little hiccups (especially the ones that were completely out of our control – like the power going out on our block for a few hours one evening) we knew our response was just as important as our ability to solve it.